-The holding tank is mounted on the port side of the anchor locker compartment and can be accessed through the anchor locker lid.
-This tank can be evacuated using the deck pump-out fitting located forward of the port berth entrance or by overboard discharge using the macerator pump and seacock supplied on your vessel.
+The holding tank is mounted in the starboard mechanical compartment and can be accessed by removing the starboard helm storage cabinet.
+This tank can be evacuated using the deck pump-out fitting located on the starboard side of the deck near the helm or by overboard discharge using the macerator pump and seacock supplied on your vessel.
+To access the seacock, remove the inspection plate installed in the vertical wall of the step into the head compartment.
+Open the seacock and use the keyswitch on the head instrument panel to evacuate the tank.